Hopefully everything you need to know about Bickerstock is here.

 We have flushing toilets, and disabled facilities.
 Stewards, volunteers, and First Aiders will be on hand throughout the Festival.

 Please help us to keep Bickerstock clean and safe for everyone by not bringing glass onto the field and using the bins provided.
+Please do not drop cigarette butts on the field.
+Bins are provided, please use them.

 At Bickerstock we respect your privacy.